Setting Test Options

-- If it is a low stake test, you can check the check box for "Multiple Attempts," then select the radio button for "Number of Attempts" and fill in the number of attempts.
+- If it is a low-stake test, you can check the check box for "Multiple Attempts," then select the radio button for "Number of Attempts" and fill in the number of attempts.

 - If it is for students to practice, you can allow them unlimited attempts.

 When allowing for multiple attempts, you can choose which attempt score is used for the grade of the test.
-Click the drop down box for "Score attempts using" and select one among "Last graded attempt," "Highest grade," "Lowest grade," "First graded attempt" and "Average of graded attempts."
+Click the drop-down box for "Score attempts using" and select one among "Last graded attempt," "Highest grade," "Lowest grade," "First graded attempt" and "Average of graded attempts."

 Force Completion and Timer

 - Force Completion - We recommend that you do not check "Force Completion."
 Many students use wifi which can have a few seconds or longer disconnection.
 When it happens while students are taking a test, their sessions are interrupted.
 If you force completion, Bb will not allow students to come back to the exam after the wifi is back.
 Students have to contact you asking you to clear their attempt so that they can get in the test and re-take it.
 Not forcing completion doesn't give students more time for the test.
-If a student's Bb is disconnected for a few seconds or a minute at 15 min after they start the test, timer will continue.
+If a student's Bb is disconnected for a few seconds or minutes 15 min after they start the test, the timer will continue.
 When they come back 1 min after they are disconnected, the timer will be at 16 min.
 All their answers to previous questions are saved and they can continue the test and the timer will continue.

 - Set Timer - If it is a timed test, we recommend that you turn Auto-Submit ON so that Bb will submit the test when the time is over automatically and all students have equal time for the test.

 Set up the time interval when students can access the test